 “Jesus fucking Christ!!!” screamed Stan.
 Then he tried to calm down.

 “You don’t have, uh, like AIDS or anything.”
-Stan uttered this sentence like a statement, not a question, because this scenario was simply out of the question, right?
+Stan uttered this sentence like a statement, not a question, because this scenario was simply out of the realm of possibility, right?

 “Yeah, sorry,” said the Slink with a shrug.
 “Yeah, I got tested, and I am.
 I’m positive.
 HIV positive.”